sirkapil/nehu/happy.md

 ---
 <hr />

-You look too cute when you smile and Your cute smile makes me melt.
+I don't know that why you are unhappy but do you know that you look too cute when you smile and you're happy and your cute smile makes me melt.

-Do you know your worth of your smile ? you have a pretty smile.
+Do you know the worth of your smile ? you have a pretty smile.
 As you smile once, it brings smile on others face too.
 Your dad will smile,  you friends and family will do , I'll also smile (even from distance , You make my sadness disappear with your beautiful smile).
 It brings happiness all around.

 Ab smile kr hai ya nhi ?
 Nhi kar rhi to aise hasana pdega tujhe 👇

 ![photo](../uploads/user/smile1.jpg)

 I hope these stuff will make you smile as much as they did to me.
+I've few random jokes and videos, hope tujhe pasand aayengi.

 ### Jokes